thisiseshan/kicktest/README.md

 # Kicktest

 Deploying Stellar Blockchain on iOS.
-*This app is created as a companion app for passing tic-tac-toe score as memo of a Stellar transaction from a Rasberry-Pi machine.*
+*This app is created as a companion app for stroing tic-tac-toe score as memo of a Stellar transaction from a Rasberry-Pi machine.*

 ## Installation